Frequently Asked Questions - General

 What if I can't afford to connect?

 If you would like to connect, but are unable to do so, please reach out to us, as there are some state funding sources that may be able to assist with this cost.
-In addition, if a certain percentage of likely users qualify as “moderate income,” the system may be eligible for additional funding sources to further lower the costs to system users.

 HOW WILL THE FEES BE ESTABLISHED?